yaroslav-belozerov/interfere/README.md

   - When sending a request, it's stored along with the response.
 You can run the same request many times.
 - **Keyboard**:
   - Enter: send
+  - Ctrl + Enter: send without saving
-  - Escape: go back to the URL bar
+  - Escape: go back
+  - Ctrl + ^v: switch through endpoints
+  - Ctrl + <>: switch through responses

 ### 🗺️ Roadmap
-1. Headers and query params in requests
+1. Headers in requests
-The CRUD exist, but the UI shows a stub for now.
 2. HTTP methods other than GET + request body editing
 3. Import/export of data
 4. Other protocols and more...